-There are a vast array of pros and cons of owning rental property.
-It’s become more and more popular of an investment strategy, particularly in recent years as people are seeking havens from wall street investing.
-A little known fact is that upwards of 70% of rental properties are owned by individual investors, like you and us here at 40PlusFinance.com.
+Are you considering investing in rental property?
+There are endless pros and cons of owning rental property, and it’s become increasingly popular as an investment strategy, particularly in recent years, as people seek havens from wall street investing.
+A little-known fact is that upwards of 70% of rental properties are owned by small investors like you and us here at 40PlusFinance.com.

-Even though the market itself can be volatile with housing prices and the demand for rental property can go up and down, depending on the real estate market.
+Even though the market itself can be volatile with housing prices and the demand for rental property can go higher or lower, depending on what’s going on in the real estate market.

-Residential rental properties come in all shapes and sizes.
-There are many different types of real estate investment opportunities, from single-family rental homes to condos and coops, townhouses and mobile homes, small multifamily properties with 2 to 4 units, fractional ownership shares of a home, crowdfunds and REITs.
+Residential rental properties come in every imaginable shape and size.
+There are many types of real estate investment opportunities, including single-family rental homes, townhouses, and mobile homes, small multifamily properties with 2 to 4 units, or even larger investments ranging in the hundreds of units.

-That’s one of the best things about real estate.
+That’s one of our favorite sides of real estate.
 There is a rental property available for every type of investor.

-While here at 40PlusFinance.com, we are huge fans of owning rental property, it is not the right investment for everyone.
-Let’s take a look at some of the biggest pros and cons of owning a rental property today.
+While here at 40PlusFinance.com, we are huge fans of owning rental property, it is only a suitable investment for some.

 Why Invest in Rental Properties?